 Are you wondering how a Line-X bed liner compares to a DualLiner truck bed liner?
-Here’s our good-faith attempt to give anyone considering our product and the Line-X product a fair rundown of the pros and cons of each bed liner.
-We’re going to start with the cons first.
+Line-X offers spray-in bed liners as an alternative to DualLiner’s five-piece interlocking design.
+Here’s our good-faith attempt to give anyone considering our product and the Line-X product a fair rundown of each bed liner’s pros and cons.

 Line-X Cons